Intilery/intilery.github.io/docs/schema/video.md

 #### Quartile: `Integer`

 For Video Ad Playing events, this property can be set to indicate when a specific ad quartile has been reached (1,2, or 3).
-If you are using a Intielry client-side library to track your video events you do not need to send this property as our libraries will automatically track quartiles.
+If you are using a Intilery client-side library to track your video events you do not need to send this property as our libraries will automatically track quartiles.

 **Note:** Since some video destinations require sending Content metadata along with Ad metadata, you may need to send your content properties also in all your ad events under `properties.content` depending on the video destination you are using.